jiehu567/CSUEB-Data-Science/_posts/2015-07-14-What-is-Mapreduce.md

 ## 3. Writting a Mapreduce Job

-The task in this section is to use R
+The task in this section is to use R for implementing a Mapreduce job in Hadoop.
+Although Hadoop and all of its libraries are written in Java,